hpgmg/hpgmg/README.md

 # HPGMG-FV: Finite Volume solver

 The finite-volume solver uses cell-centered methods with constant or variable coefficients.

-TODO: explain method and installation
+This implementation requires OpenMP and cannot be configured at run-time.
+See `./configure --help` for configuration options.
+Be sure to pass suitable OpenMP flags, e.g.,

+    $ ./configure CC=/path/to/mpicc --CFLAGS=-fopenmp

+The finite volume solver can be disabled by configuring with `--no-fv`.

 # HPGMG-FE: Finite Element FAS solver

-The finite-element solver has higher arithmetic intensity due to quadrature, metric terms, and higher approximation order.
+The finite-element full approximation scheme (FAS) solver has higher arithmetic intensity due to quadrature, metric terms, and higher approximation order.
+HPGMG-FE configuration is via run-time options described below.

 ## Installation